311ecode/deepShift/README.md

 **DeepSeek** is a robust bash utility suite designed to take the fear out of project-wide refactoring.
 It is powered by **deepShift**, the global engine, and tamed by **codeShift**, the targeted architect.

+You load it once, and the suite is at your fingertips.

 ---

 ## The Suite